-The sales process constantly evolves to improve communication, customer satisfaction, and business profitability.
+The sales process constantly evolves to improve communication, customer satisfaction, and commerce profitability.
 Before, one sales channel, such as a physical store, was enough.
-Later on, technology advanced, and merchants started interacting with the consumers via multiple channels, so email marketing, websites, chatbots, etc., added up.
+Later on, technology advanced, and merchants started interacting with the customers via multiple channels, so email marketing, websites, chatbots, etc., added up.

 However, the most modern approach to retail is the omnichannel strategy.
-Read ahead to find out the definition of omnichannel retail, how it affects the customer journey, and whether you should introduce it in your business operation.
+Read ahead to find out the definition of omnichannel retail, how it affects the online and offline customer experience, and whether you should introduce it in your ecommerce business operation.

 Omnichannel Retailing Definition

-Omnichannel retailing combines all client communication and sales channels into one system, thus enabling continuous interaction with the consumers and seamless transition from one channel to another.
-Omnichannel integration allows you to combine marketing efforts and develop the best possible business response to changes in consumer behavior.
+Omnichannel retailing combines all client communication and sales across online, offline, and media channels into one system, thus enabling continuous interaction with the customers and seamless transition from one channel to another.
+Omnichannel integration allows you to combine marketing efforts and develop the best possible business response to changes in customer behavior.

 Here is an example of an omnichannel customer journey: